Salomiairy11/Customer-Sentiment-and-Topic-Analysis-Dashboard/README.md

 7. modules/

-     7.1 preprocessing.ipynb       # Notebook for addition of Sentiment columns for supervised learning, dropping redundant columns in original dataset
+     7.1 preprocessing.ipynb       # Notebook for addition of Sentiment columns for supervised learning, dropping redundant columns in the original dataset

      7.2 data_processor.py         # Python functions for cleaning and normalizing text